-The following graphics summarize for laboratory analytical instruments the large labor-liability gaps between firms operating in Taiwan and the world average.
+The following graphics summarize for measuring and testing instruments for electricity and electrical signals the large labor-liability gaps between firms operating in Taiwan and the world average.
 A gap cannot necessarily be interpreted as a positive or negative reflection on performance.
 Gaps may signal areas of specialization, market focus, or expertise.
 More contextual information is required to fully interpret these gaps.
 The gaps highlighted here are simply those that are large.